alexandrebobkov/CanadianPayroll/docs/source/2_compliance.rst

 Skies must contribute $28.00 ($20.00 x 1.4).
 A total of $48.00 in EI premiums must be remitted to the CRA.

-EI premiums are the second statutory deduction to be withheld from an employee’s pay.
+EI premiums are the second statutory deduction to be withheld from an employee's pay.
-Employers are also required to track the employee’s insurable earnings and insurable hours by pay period for reporting purposes, such as completing the Record of Employment for a terminated or inactive employee.
+Employers are also required to track the employee's insurable earnings and insurable hours by pay period for reporting purposes, such as completing the Record of Employment for a terminated or inactive employee.